getsentry/streams/sentry_streams/docs/source/intro.rst

     --adapter arroyo \
     <YOUR PIPELINE FILE>

+for the above code example, use `sentry_streams/sentry_streams/deployment_config/simple_map_filter.yaml` for the deployment config file (assuming you have two local Kafka topics for source and sink)

 6. Produce events on the `events` topic and consume them from the `transformed-events` topic.